Announcement type: Notice of Solicitation for Grant Applications.

 - The background, experience, and other qualifications of the staff are sufficient to carry out their designated roles; and

-6. Integration With Regional Economic and Talent Development Strategies (5 Points)
+6. Integrating the Project into Regional Economic Development Strategies (5 Bonus Points)

 B. Review and Selection Process

 Applications for the Community-Based Job Training Grants will be accepted after the publication of this announcement until the closing date.
 A technical review panel will make a careful evaluation of applications against the criteria set forth in Section V(A) of this Solicitation.
 These criteria are based on the policy goals, priorities, and emphases set forth in this SGA.
 Up to 110 points may be awarded to an application, based on the required information described in Section V(A) of this Solicitation.
 The ranked scores will serve as the primary basis for selection of applications for funding, in conjunction with other factors such as urban, rural, and geographic balance; the availability of funds; and which proposals are most advantageous to the Government.
 The panel results are advisory in nature and not binding on the Grant Officer, who may consider any information that comes to his attention.
 DOL may elect to award the grant(s) with or without prior discussions with the applicants.
 Should a grant be awarded without discussions, the award will be based on the applicant's signature on the SF 424, which constitutes a binding offer.